Emergency Heart Treatment: Anne's Story

 "I also felt short of breath and my arms were limp.
 I knew what shooting pain in the arms and chest can mean: my father died of a heart attack at 40, along with both of my grandfathers.
 My uncle passed away as a result of heart failure, and two of my brothers received stents.
 I was still a little naïve.
 I never believed that it could happen to me.
 But with one look at me, my cousin knew I needed help urgently and called an ambulance.

 "Emergency technicians from both Lake Forest and Knollwood arrived soon after.
-Dr. Bonnie Salomon diagnosed my heart attack and heart specialists Dr. Eli Lavie and Dr. Thomas Mayer immediately began treatment in the Cardiac Catheterization Lab.
+Bonnie Salomon, MD diagnosed my heart attack and two heart specialists immediately began treatment in the Cardiac Catheterization Lab.

 "And now, the Cardiac Rehabilitation staff, along with the WomenHeart support program, is helping me strengthen my heart.
-Fifty-three years ago I was born at Northwestern Lake Forest Hospital, and thanks to their remarkable care, I have a chance at another fifty-three years."
+Fifty-three years ago I was born at Northwestern Lake Forest Hospital; and thanks to their remarkable care, I have a chance at another 53 years."